PLUGS AND CABLES

 • Has the cable come away from the appliance or the plug?

-• Is there any damage to the wire (has insulating tape been used)?
+• Is there any damage to the wire?

 Is there damage to the plastic casing?

-Does the plug meet British Standard BS 1363 (if it does, you'll find it marked on the back)
+Does the plug meet British Standard BS 1363?

-Check that's there's no wiring showing at the base of the plug
+Check that there's no wiring showing at the base

 Where possible your appliances should be plugged directly into a socket.
 We would only recommend extension cords as a temporary measure.

 In some cases using an extension lead is unavoidable, mainly when using lamps or other appliances that have short cords.

 Damaged or tangled cables

 Overusing multi-way adapters or adapter blocks can significantly increase the risk of fire